wingo/whippet/doc/collector-mmc.md

 holes.
 For an exposition of Immix, see the lovely detailed [Rust implementation](http://users.cecs.anu.edu.au/~steveb/pubs/papers/rust-ismm-2016.pdf).

-The essential difference of `whippet` from Immix stems from a simple
+The essential difference of `mmc` from Immix stems from a simple
 observation: Immix needs a side table of line mark bytes and also a mark bit or bits in each object (or in a side table).
 But if instead you choose to store mark bytes instead of bits (for concurrency reasons) in